*NEW (18 October 2022): "Long-COVID" section added.

 COVID-19 and the Placenta

-COVID Placentitis: As of February 2022, evidence indicates COVID-19 infection during pregnancy can cause placental damage which could lead to severe adverse neonatal outcomes (including stillbirth), but this does not appear to be common.
+COVID-19 Placentitis: Overall, while evidence indicates COVID-19 infection during pregnancy can cause placental damage which could lead to severe adverse neonatal outcomes (including stillbirth), but this does not appear to be common.

 In April 2021, the Faculty of Pathology and Institute of Obstetricians and Gynaecologists of Ireland confirmed there were 6 cases of stillbirth and one case of second trimester miscarriage caused by COVID-19 placentitis (infection of the placenta) since January 2021.
 The statement added there appeared to be a link with the B.1.1.7 (Alpha) variant which could explain why this finding was not a significant feature of the first two waves of the pandemic.